ebrahim-2030/airbnb-clone-html-css/README.md

 # Airbnb Clone

-This is a **responsive frontend clone** of the Airbnb homepage, built using only **HTML** and **CSS**.
-It was created as a practice project to improve web design and layout skills without using JavaScript.
+This is a *A responsive Airbnb homepage clone built using only HTML and CSS.
+Focuses on layout, design, and user interface, Includes three pages: Popular Places, Travel Outside, and Online Packages*.

 ---